Chrisdouce/unincorporated/README.md

-# deeprivals
+# marvelmadness
-A website made for competative players of marvel rivals where users can discuss current meta on the forums and design team comps.
+A website made for competitive players of Marvel Rivals, where users can discuss current meta on the forums and design team comps.